BillHertzing/Bill.Hertzing.github.io/Technical/_posts/2021-04-06-How-I-setup-this-GitHub-Pages-Blog-site-Part-01.md

 This site uses the MIT licenses.
 Of course, feel free to chose a different license if such is more appropriate for your site.
 You can find the text of many popular licenses at the Open Source Initiative page [Licenses & Standards](https://opensource.org/licenses)

-1. Under the root of the repository, add a new file `LICENSE`, and copy the appropriate text from one of the OSI-approved licenses into the file, and close it.
+1. Under the root of the repository, add a new file `LICENSE`, and copy the appropriate text from one of the OSI-approved licenses into the file, save and close it.

 ## Modify the footer template